Judechuks/PRACTICE/README.md

 ## PRACTICE
-some of my learning and practice file
+Some of my learning and practice files

 ### CONTENT
 #### EJ Media